farshadfighter/ngcorion/docs/api/FORGOT_PASSWORD.md

 # Forgot Password — Developer Guide

-Self-service password recovery via a **time-limited, single-use reset link** sent by email.
-No password is ever emailed in plaintext: the user requests a link, clicks it, and chooses a new password.
+Self-service password recovery via a **time-limited, single-use numeric OTP code** sent by email.
+No password is ever emailed: the user requests a code, enters it, and chooses their own new password.

 - **Audience:** backend & frontend developers, and operators configuring SMTP.
 - **Auth:** both endpoints are **public** (no JWT).
 Registered under `/auth`.